 What are the benefits?

 First, field service management software makes workforces more efficient.
-In fact, businesses using fleet and field service management software have 33 percent higher workforce utilization than those that don't use such a tool.
+In fact, businesses using fleet and field service management software have a 10-30 percent increase in productivity than those that don't use such a tool.

 Beyond those broad results, automation can cut out tedious office chores.
 Imagine how much easier it is to have accurate inventory counts every day and get alerts when supplies are running low.
 Think of how much simpler life is when you know what is on each truck before sending a tech out on a job without the right equipment or enough parts to get through the job.